AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/best-practices-for-templates.md

 - Use clean and responsive HTML and inline CSS
 - Do **not** use JavaScript
 - Do **not** use fixed width in body or container
-- Do **not** use base64 encoding for images, which increases the template size dramatically
+- Do **not** use base64 encoding for images because it can significantly increase the template size

 **Constraints**: